TechnossusLLC/On-Premises-Release-Toolkit/Tasks/overview.md

 - Coming Soon!

 ## Release History
+- 0.6.4  - Fix the Enable Service Account task so that it properly uses service accounts.

-- 0.6 - Add the ability to run Sql Commands during a release
+- 0.6.0 - Add the ability to run Sql Commands during a release
-- 0.5 - Add the ability to enable/disable windows services as part of a build/release
+- 0.5.0 - Add the ability to enable/disable windows services as part of a build/release

 ### Quick steps to get started
 1. Open the Visual Studio Team Service account where you installed the extension.